 - Income eligibility: applicants received additional points for proposals located in neighborhoods that qualify as low- or moderate-income

-The NYC Plaza Program will soon be accepting applications for the next round of plazas.
+The NYC Plaza Program is now accepting applications for Round 7 plazas.
+The deadline for submitting applications is Wednesday, October 1, 2014.
 Please read the below guidelines thoroughly before applying to the program.
-For questions, please contact firstname.lastname@example.org.
+For questions, please email@example.com.

-Applicants must demonstrate local support for the proposed plaza by providing letters of support from key community stakeholders, such as adjacent properties and businesses, nearby institutions (such as churches or schools), elected officials, other neighborhood property and business owners, other nonprofit groups, the Community Board, and neighborhood or block associations.
-DOT expects at least six letters of support.
-Download sample letters of support (pdf)
+Applicants must demonstrate local support for the proposed plaza by providing at least 10 letters of support from key community stakeholders, including but not limited to adjacent properties/businesses, nearby institutions (such as churches or schools), elected officials, other not-for-profit groups, neighborhood or block associations, or neighborhood residents.

 Frequently Asked Questions